-The RO has reported once to the Governing Body during the period to 1 September 2016 to 31 August 2017, through the Resource and Audit Committee, on the operation of the systems of control and on the discharge of the Governing Body's financial responsibilities.
-In the instances where the RO has made recommendations for improvement, these have been discussed with the Resource and Audit Committee and, where appropriate, implemented.
+One internal assurance visit was undertaken during the period 1 September 2017 to 31 August 2018, and repoted to the Governig Body through the Resource and Audit Committee, on the operation of the systems of control and on the discharge of the Governing Body's financial responsibilities.
+In the instances where recommendations for improvement were made, these have been discussed with the Resource and Audit Committee and, where appropriate, implemented.

+It is felt that this together with the Annual External Audit provides a robust review of the processes in place.
+The role includes performing a range of checks on the Academy's financial systems.
 These arrangements provide reasonable assurance that assets are safeguarded, transactions are authorised and properly recorded and that material errors or irregularities are either prevented or would be detected within a timely period.